 Field Stations is an immersive, place-based, interdisciplinary studies program designed to explore complex nature-culture interfaces.
 We bring together diverse viewpoints from environmental researchers, social scientists, architects, planners, farmers, arts practitioners, ecologists, humanities scholars, and historians to examine socio-ecological relationships that are vital to confronting multiple 21st century crises.
 Our work builds on the proposition that we (humans) are fully a part of nature, and that understanding interconnectedness is critical to discovering new ways to tackle the wicked problems we face.

-Our 2023 Field Stations workshop will be held in Iceland.
 The course connects local studies to issues of global relevance, with a particular focus on the scenic Lake Mývatn area, the Bárðardalur valley on the banks of the glacial Skjálfandafljót River with its magnificent waterfalls, the Vatnajökull Glacier and the Jökulsárlón lagoon near Höfn, before concluding in Reykjavik.
 The course will provide a unique blend of lectures and field experiences that investigate how cultural and natural histories are embedded in landscapes.
 It also explores their entanglements with contemporary energy, food, ecology, economy, and policy concerns.
 Click here to read a brief overview of Iceland.

 The Wright-Ingraham Institute is proud to partner with the Svartárkot Culture-Nature (SCN) program to coproduce the 2023 Icelandic Field Stations (IFS) program.
 IFS is an international, interdisciplinary summer workshop devoted to building integrated environmental knowledge in the Arctic and sub-Arctic regions.
 Its contributors include leading Icelandic scholars, fellows, community leaders and international guest contributors.